daveyvango/research/Ansible_v_Bolt.md

 # Ansible and Puppet Bolt comparison

 Both Ansible and Puppet Bolt offer similar functionality: remote sys admin tasks over SSH using CLI tools.
 This doc is aiming to provide and unbiased comparison of the two on CentOS 7.
+It is also a **WORK IN PROGRESS** and is the understanding of one person trying to explore the differences.
+Best effort type stuff. :smile:

 Almost all information has been gleaned from the Ansible and Bolt user documentation. <br />
 * [Welcome to Bolt](https://puppet.com/docs/bolt/1.x/bolt.html)